Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Materials and methods

-where $\nabla_{\mathbf{X}}(\cdot)$ represents the gradient operator with respect to the reference coordinates $\mathbf{X}$ and $\mathcal{T}$ a transformation mapping all points in the reference configuration to the deformed configuration.
-The Jacobian of deformation $J$, defined as
+where $\nabla_{\mathbf{X}}(\cdot)$ represents the gradient operator with respect to the reference coordinates $\mathbf{X}$ and $\mathcal{T}$ a mapping from the reference to the deformed configuration.
+Here, the reference and deformed configurations correspond to the lung before and after change of patient position, respectively.